 Tobacco, marijuana, alcohol (e.g., AUDIT-C), and drug use (e.g., single-item screener, ASSIST, DAST-10, single item cannabis and other drug use questions).
 If alcohol misuse or illicit drug use is detected, follow guidelines within 2015 Bree Collaborative Addiction and Dependence Treatment Report and Recommendations, or more recent if available following the Screening, Brief Intervention, and Referral to Treatment (SBIRT) protocol.

-Screen every pregnant or postpartum person at annual visits, initial prenatal visit, and post-partum visits for Intimate Partner Violence (IPV) and Social Determinants of Health (SDOH).
+Screen every pregnant or postpartum person at annual visits, initial prenatal visit, later in pregnancy, and post-partum visits for Intimate Partner Violence (IPV) and Social Determinants of Health (SDOH).
 Universal screening for IPV, and other SDOH risk factors is essential for identifying pregnant and postpartum people at increased risk for perinatal behavioral health conditions and providing care that is trauma informed.

 Intimate Partner Violence: need examples of tools